The Town of Claremont elections are held every two years on the third Saturday in October, the next to be held on Saturday 19 October 2019.

 The count commences at 6.00pm on election day and the results are usually available later that night.

-For further information please contact the Returning Officer, David Brown, on 0403 342 110.
+For further information please contact the Governance Officer on 9285 4300.

 How to become an Elected Member

-The nomination period to become a candidate in the 2017 local government elections opens on Thursday 7 September 2017 and closes on Thursday 14 September 2017 at 4.00pm.
+The nomination period to become a candidate in the local government elections opens on 44 days before election day and closes at 4.00pm on the 37th day before election day.

 The Town’s Returning Officer is responsible for the conduct and processes associated with the Town of Claremont local government elections.
 The Returning Officer is able to provide further information for prospective candidates including guides and forms for candidates and scrutineers.